ietf-wg-asdf/SDF/sdf.md

   specification; these entries together serve a specific function.

 Group:
-: An entry in the main SDF map and in certain nested definitions that has a Class Name Keyword as its key and a map of named definition entries (Definition Group) as a value.
+: An entry in the main JSON map representing the SDF document, and in certain nested definitions, that has a Class Name Keyword as its key and a map of named definition entries (Definition Group) as a value.